 In 12 Nudes, the current punk album, Ezra caws to her flock to revolt, with body-slamming riffs, carburetor basslines, rap and the thrumming acoustic guitars of protest music.
 The opener, ‘Calm Down’, is a voodoo pogo pop assault on the false gods of wealth and power.
-On tour, audiences jump to ‘Rated R Crusaders’ and ‘My Teeth Hurt’, an ode to the desirable jolt of pain in life and rock n’ roll (“the ache inside reminds my mind my body’s really there”).
+On tour, audiences jump to ‘Rated R Crusaders’ and ‘My Teeth Hurt’, an ode to the desirable jolt of pain in life (“the ache inside reminds my mind my body’s really there”).
 Ezra’s band rip into the tracks, bloody in their amputations and tightly lashed into grooves.
-A one-chord dirge like ‘Evening Prayer’ – a punk anthem Leonard Cohen might have written, if Cohen had been punk – builds to one of Ezra’s heart-tugging choruses, heart-tugging, never less than fun.
-Yet Ezra’s solitary figure, the “shapeshifter from nowhere,” croons over the futility of success.
+A one-chord dirge like ‘Evening Prayer’ – a punk anthem Leonard Cohen might have written, if Cohen had been punk – builds to one of Ezra’s heart-tugging choruses.
+Yet Ezra’s solitary figure, the “shapeshifter from nowhere,” croons over the futility of her recent success.
 For all her band’s collective lather, she remains a hermit who’s stumbled into town with her one-stringed zither then decided to stay for whiskey and burgers, one eye on the door.

 For this interview, we talked in person and on the telephone.

 DG: When you perform, how much of yourself are you revealing?